 In determining reasonable cause, RHA will consider all credible evidence, including but not limited to, any record of convictions, arrests, or evictions of household members related to the use of illegal drugs or the abuse of alcohol.
 A conviction will be given more weight than an arrest.
-A record of arrest(s) will not be used as the basis for the denial or proof that the applicant engaged in disqualifying criminal activity.
+A record or record of arrest will not be used as the sole basis for the denial or proof that the applicant engaged in disqualifying criminal activity.
 RHA will also consider evidence from treatment providers or community-based organizations providing services to household members.